Vein05/oOo-Bot/README.md

 ### Non Customized version

-If you don't want to edit the code of the bot, a permanent 24/7 online version is available, which you can invite to your own Discord!
+If you don't want to edit the code of the bot, a permanent 24/7 online version is available, which you can invite to your own Discord server!

 [![Click here to invite](https://top.gg/api/widget/772818044933242880.svg)](https://top.gg/bot/772818044933242880)